 - BSc (Hons) Mathematics with Theoretical Physics (Full-time)

-"During my time at Plymouth University I have found the lecturers always willing to help me with any issues that have arisen, they are always happy to go the extra mile for students.
+"During my time at the University of Plymouth I have found the lecturers always willing to help me with any issues that have arisen, they are always happy to go the extra mile for students.
 The open door policy is more than just a motto, they really do mean it and they help with anything, academic or personal.

 Additionally, I believe the Peer Assisted Learning Scheme to be exceptionally beneficial for first year students.
 It gives them support on a personal and academic level from second year students which provides them with a confidential environment to express their opinions as well as to receive support on any topic throughout their first year of study.